deeplearning4j/deeplearning4j/word2vec.md

 * **SentenceIterator/DocumentIterator**: Used to iterate over a dataset.
 A SentenceIterator returns strings and a DocumentIterator works with inputstreams.
 Use the SentenceIterator wherever possible.
 * **Tokenizer/TokenizerFactory**: Used in tokenizing the text.
 In NLP terms, a sentence is represented as a series of tokens.
 A TokenizerFactory creates an instance of a tokenizer for a "sentence."
 * **VocabCache**: Used for tracking metadata including word counts, document occurrences, the set of tokens (not vocab in this case, but rather tokens that have occurred), vocab (the features included in both bag of words as well as the word vector lookup table)
 * **Inverted Index**: Stores metadata about where words occurred.
 Can be used for understanding the dataset.
 A Lucene index with the Lucene implementation[1] is automatically created.

-The Word2vec implementation here uses <a href="../glossary.html#skipgram">Skip-Gram</a> Negative Sampling.
+While Word2vec refers to a family of related algorithms, this implementation uses <a href="../glossary.html#skipgram">Skip-Gram</a> Negative Sampling.

 ## <a name="setup">Word2Vec Setup</a>

 Create a new project in IntelliJ using Maven.
 Then specify these properties and dependencies in the POM.xml file in your project's root directory.

                 <properties>
-                  <nd4j.version>0.0.3.5.5.3</nd4j.version>
+                  <nd4j.version>0.0.3.5.5.3</nd4j.version> // check Maven Central for latest versions
                   <dl4j.version>0.0.3.3.3.alpha1</dl4j.version>
                 </properties>